 Exterior construction has concluded at 3501 N Halsted Street, a five-story mixed-use building in Lakeview East.
 The building will soon function as a central location for Howard Brown Health, a group dedicated to offering a broad spectrum of care for Chicago’s LGBTQ community.

 Eckenhoff Saunders Architects

-Structural work has reached its full height for 3501 N Halsted Street, a five-story mixed-use building in Lakeview East.
-The new facility will serve as a hub for Howard Brown Health, an organization dedicated to providing comprehensive care and support for the LGBTQ community in Chicago.
+Rapid facade work is underway at 3501 N Halsted Street, a five-story mixed-use building in Lakeview East that will serve as a hub for Howard Brown Health, an organization dedicated to providing comprehensive care and support for the LGBTQ community in Chicago.
 Following the completion of the structural work, the project is now focused on the installation of the innovative exterior designed by Eckenhoff Saunders Architects.

 The Chicago Plan Commission has approved the mixed-use development at 415 N Sangamon Street in the West Loop.
 Located on the northeast corner of the intersection with W Kinzie Street the project will break the mold of green-design with an innovative facade.
 Renderings were revealed earlier this year at a local community meeting, now developer Fortem Voluntas Partners is moving forward with the proposal designed by local firm Eckenhoff Saunders as it begins to gather momentum.